etiennecadicidean/sonarqube-licensecheck/README.md

 Currently supported formats are:
 * Maven POM files - all dependencies with scope "compile" and "runtime" are checked
 * NPM package.json files - all dependencies (except "devDependencies") are checked
+* Gradle dependencies
+* Swift dependencies (Must be analysis with `License_finder tool` AND converted with ruby script !)

 ### Project Dashboard